medcomdk/MedComLandingPage/docs/assets/documents/FHIRImplementationGuide.md

     * One migth notice the type at the top of the elements says _DKCorePatient_, which means that the MedComCorePatient inherits from a Patient profile developed by the Danish HL7 affiliate.
 [You can read more about inheritance and the work for HL7-Denmark here](docs\assets\documents\NewToFHIR.md).
 * Description and Constraints
     * A short description of the element as well as rules associated with the element.
+**Step 6**

-    * Now, try choosing the profile <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-encounter.html" target="_blank">MedComCoreEncounter</a>
+Now, try choosing  another profile <a href="https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-encounter.html" target="_blank">MedComCoreEncounter</a>
 * Here you'll see the type Reference(...) at the element Encounter.subject.
 This means that the element references the MedComCorePatient profile, and that an encounter always shall be associated with a patient.
 * For the elements Encounter.status and Encounter.class the type is code or coding, meaning that a predefined, structured code shall be selected from a ValueSet. which can be seen in the column 'Description & Constraints'.

 [More information about IGs can be found here](https://medcomdk.github.io/MedComLandingPage/assets/documents/NewToFHIR.html#hl7-fhir-documentation)